achiurizo/consular/README.md

 This will execute the steps and create the tabs defined and run the various options as expected.
 That's it.
 Create as many project files with as many tabs as you would like and automate your workflow.

+If you no longer need a particular project, you can easily remove the yml file for the project:

+    $ terminitor delete foo

 You can also see a full list of available projects with:

     $ terminitor list